Raymond-CL/Raymond-CL/WSL-setup.md

 ## setup WSL

-0. Show the list of installed WSL distributions in your system by running `wslconfig /l` in *Windows Powershell*. \
+0. Show the list of installed WSL distributions in your system by running `wsl --list` or `wslconfig /l` in *Windows Powershell*. \
-   Where you can unregister a distribution for a clean installation with `wslconfig /u Ubuntu`.
+   Where you can unregister a distribution for a clean installation with `wsl --unregister Ubuntu` or `wslconfig /u Ubuntu`.
 1. List the available WSL distributions online by running `wsl --list --online`. \
    We then choose to install the lastest Ubuntu distribution with `wsl --install Ubuntu`. \
    You can find more information [here](https://learn.microsoft.com/en-us/windows/wsl/).